Skip to main content

 • music

 The music in the game receives mixed reviews, with many players finding it repetitive and forgettable, especially after extended playtime.
-While some appreciate the atmosphere created by the soundtrack and sound effects, others criticize it for being uninspiring and not memorable.
-Overall, the music is described as decent but lacking standout qualities, with occasional issues in its integration during gameplay.
+While some appreciate the decent quality of the soundtrack and sound effects, others criticize it for being uninspiring and not memorable.
+Overall, the music serves its purpose but fails to leave a lasting impression, with occasional issues in its integration during gameplay.

 • “The music is wonderful and the gameplay is good, but after 7 hours it's getting repetitive.”